by Jerry Emanuelson, B.S.E.E.

-The important thing to remember is that for multiple high-altitude detonations, even if they are timed to be simultaneous using atomic clocks, the E1 components will not add.
+The important thing to remember is that for multiple high-altitude detonations, even if they are carefully timed to be simultaneous, the E1 components will not add.
 The E1 as a result of second and subsequent detonations may even be negligible, depending upon a number of factors.
 These factors include the gamma ray output of the weapons and the altitude of the detonations.

 Myth: During the 1960s, the AT&T Long Lines Division was partially hardened against EMP, therefore the 21st century telephone system is completely resistant to EMP.
 Fact: This myth, like many others, is quite bizarre, since it involves a company that has not existed in a very long time; and most of the technology that they used has not been used in a long time.
 I only mention this myth here because I have heard it so many times.
 There are many other versions of this myth which assert that since some 30-year-old (or older) technology was EMP-resistant that current technology is also EMP resistant.
 These myths get things exactly backward.
 The actual facts are that the main reason that the EMP threat is increasing is the fact that electronic devices are becoming more sensitive to EMP every year.